 What’s the weather like?

 Paris, France is the ultimate destination for a fashion-lover like me.
-But what to pack for Paris in the spring 2022 had me a little nervous because the weather ranged from snowy to sunny (but still very cold) and windy.
-Here’s what I wore in Paris for a variety of indoor and outdoor activities, plus a full Paris women’s packing list for April.
+But what to pack for Paris in the springtime had me a little nervous because the weather ranges from snowy to sunny (but still very cold) and windy.

 - Chic and substantial coat – One of my favorite parts of this trip was taking in all the street style eye candy and early spring in Paris means that stylish Parisian winter coats were the centerpieces of most looks.

 - Compression socks

 - Handbag – A crossbody bag that zips is commonly recommended as the best bag for walking around Paris as a tourist.
 Not only is it light enough to keep up with you all day, it helps deter pick-pockets.

 - Headphones – These were helpful for following GPS directions while walking without everyone around me knowing that I didn’t know where I was going.
 Also great for in-flight noise cancellation.

 - Plug converter – This is one of those things you might forget to pack for Paris but could possibly be supplied by your hotel so make sure you ask in advance as you’re planning.

 - Power bank is a must to keep you untethered as you visit all the iconic sites.

 - Thermal tights or leggings – These will allow you to wear something other than jeans every day and might even come in clutch under your jeans, too.